-2015 Debt Capacity Recommendations
+2017 Debt Capacity Recommendations

-The 2015 Base Model Solution - Average debt capacity calculation (Appendix A-6) shows that an additional \$603.46 million in debt could be authorized and issued in each 2016 and 2017.
-This amount will cause projections of debt service as a percent of Blended Revenues to exceed five percent in five years and to be at or below five percent in the other five years.
+The 2017 Base Model Solution - Average debt capacity calculation (Appendix A-6) shows that an additional \$580 million in debt could be authorized and issued in each 2018 and 2019.
+This amount will cause projections of debt service as a percent of Blended Revenues to exceed five percent in five years and to be below five percent in the first two and the last three years.